 The male only Bohemian Club is an annual 3 week event held in Sonoma County each year – a private club based in San Francisco and was founded in 1872.
 This event is held at the 2,700 acre Bohemian Grove, west of Santa Rosa in July in Monte Rio and attracts former US Presidents, well-known politicians, Presidents of other countries, heads of major companies, well-known musicians, actors, heads of major Universities and a plethora of distinguished men in their respective fields.
 A number of the same prominent politicians attend nearly every year.
 During this time the skies are always a buzz of activity with private jets and helicopters bringing in the elite folks to and from the Charles Schulz airport.
 And a number of these jets remain parked at the airport.
 We get first hand reports from this event as an immediate family member is a member.

 Local History of Comics

 It all started with Robert Ripley – he was born in Santa Rosa – and ultimately developed a readership in the millions worldwide for his comics and cartoons that he started in 1918.
 Then much later, Charles Schulz moved into town – and setup shop for his world famous Peanuts comic strip.
 He developed a strong following and personal relationships with numerous comic authors – had an ice arena built, added a museum and in later years a new museum was built along with seating space for events focusing on other comic related activities.
 It doesn’t end there.
 Now Stephan Pastis, the author of the popular and somewhat edgy “Pearls Before Swine” lives and writes his comic from Santa Rosa.

 It is a real shame there is currently no museum in Santa Rosa celebrating the life of Robert Ripley one of its most famous citizens.
-Robert Ripley is buried in the Santa Rosa Odd Fellows Cemetery – and this is a picture of his and he family’s grave-site.
+Robert Ripley is buried in the Santa Rosa Odd Fellows Cemetery – and this is a picture of he and his family’s grave-site.

 There are museums around the world dedicated to his collections but not a museum dedicated to the man and his life – in his hometown.